Officials hope to finish diesel cleanup before bird migration

 A federal official said Wednesday authorities hope to have cleanup of the Willard Bay State Park diesel fuel leak completed in the next two to three weeks to minimize possible impact on the annual springtime bird migration.

-"EPA is working with the state to make sure the leak is cleaned up entirely," said Kimbel, who works out of EPA’s Denver office.
+"EPA is working with the state to make sure the leak is cleaned up entirely," said Curtis Kimbel, the Environmental Protection Agency's on-scene coordinator for the spill response.
 "It appears we do have the resources to properly clean this up."

 Officials of federal, state and local agencies held their first "unified command" meeting Wednesday morning to coordinate efforts to clean up and mitigate the impact of the spill,

 An estimated 4,200 to 6,300 gallons of diesel fuel authorities say they cannot confirm the amount leaked from a 168-mile Chevron pipeline carrying fuel from Salt Lake City to Idaho.

 The leak appears to have originated near Interstate 15.
 Fuel flowed into a ditch along the interstate and then in a creek toward a freshwater reservoir on Willard Bay about 100 yards from I-15.